drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-19_villagers_eat_food.md

 For example, berries are food.

  * Given we have entered into a new game.
- * The "Berry" card should have 1 in "food" tag.
+ * The "Berry" card should have 1 in "Food" tag.

 And villagers eats.

- * The "Villager" card should have 1 in "eats" tag.
+ * The "Villager" card should have 1 in "Eats" tag.

 ## Moons